 Easter reminds us of renewed life, new beginnings and the feeling of spring in the air.
 It is no wonder that our commercialized celebration of the holiday includes bunnies, baskets, eggs and all things spring.
-This year, mix in some kid-friendly fun with your traditional celebration, and create
+This year, mix in some kid-friendly fun with your traditional celebration, and create memories that will last a lifetime.

 Fun with Eggs